lkoepsel/hello/README.md

 This is a solution for identifying newly programmed, headless *Raspberry Pi (RPi)*'s on a large network.
 In large networks (*ex: community college*), the wireless network has a significant issue.
 As network is quite large, it can be difficult to readily identify a *RPi* which has recently joined the network, therefore making it almost impossible to connect to the *RPi*.

 ## Easy Solution (*macOS* or *Linux*)
 There are two, dead-simple, solutions which work well in **small networks** and on *macOS* or *Linux*. *Windows* unfortunately, doesn't do *Bonjour*.:

 1. Use the *multicast DNS* service to attempt to connect.
 This uses the existing solution of [*avahi aka zeroconfig or Bonjour*](https://www.raspberrypi.com/documentation/computers/remote-access.html#resolving-raspberrypi-local-with-mdns) to connect with the *RPi*.
 It works quite well and is the best solution.
+There are two, dead-simple, solutions which work well in **small networks** and on *macOS* or *Linux*. *Windows* unfortunately, doesn't do *Bonjour*.:

+1. Use the *multicast DNS* service to attempt to connect.
+This uses the existing solution of [*avahi aka zeroconfig or Bonjour*](https://www.raspberrypi.com/documentation/computers/remote-access.html#resolving-raspberrypi-local-with-mdns) to connect with the *RPi*.
+It works quite well and is the best solution.